AIS-Bonn/vector_compression/README.md

 of high-bandwidth communication.
 Thus, we had to compress commands and feedback that we wanted to sent at higher rates (up to 10Hz) as much as possible.

-While generic compression (e.g. LZMA) is useful, you can achieve higher compression ratios and deterministic behavior using compression routines tailored to the specific task.
+While generic lossless compression (e.g. LZMA) is useful, you can achieve higher compression ratios and deterministic behavior using (lossy) compression routines tailored to the specific task.
 Such algorithms were often originally developed for fast data transfer between CPU and GPU, but work equally well in this low-bandwidth situation.